collective/install.plone.dependencies/README.rst

 *install.plone.dependencies* is a script with the aim of making the install of dependencies for Plone easier for beginners.

-Currently this script is tested with Ubuntu 12.04. and 13.04, Support for more Operating Systems may come or not ...
+Currently this script is tested with Ubuntu 12.04.
+Support for more Operating Systems may come or not ...

 Requirements